Wells Fargo CEO sorry for 'insensitive' comments on race - RFI

 In the June 16 staff memo, Scharf pledged to fortify efforts to make the bank's leadership more diverse, writing "This time it must be different."

+But Scharf also alluded to "unique" challenges as the bank tries to turn itself and return to the good graces of regulators.

+The Federal Reserve in 2018 imposed an asset cap on the bank following the fake accounts settlement and other scandals, an unprecedented penalty.

-Pointing to the company's "unique" challenges to reform itself in the wake of regulatory pressure following the fake accounts scandal, Scharf said it was "imperative" to find staff for its operating committee who had dealt with similar issues elsewhere.
+Pointing to this dynamic, Scharf said it was "imperative" to find staff for its operating committee who had dealt with similar issues elsewhere.

 "While it might sound like an excuse, the unfortunate reality is that there is a very limited pool of Black talent to recruit from with this specific experience as our industry does not have enough diversity in most senior roles," Scharf wrote in the memo.

-On Wednesday, Scharf said he was committed to addressing the problem, pointing to recent appointments of black executives to prominent roles and unveiling a new anti-racism training program and accountability measures to emphasize diversity and inclusion in hiring.
+On Wednesday, Scharf said he was committed to addressing the problem, pointing to recent appointment of black executives to prominent roles and unveiling a new anti-racism training program and measures to emphasize diversity and inclusion in hiring.

 "I've worked in the financial services industry for many years, and it's clear to me that, across the industry, we have not done enough to improve diversity, especially at senior leadership levels," Scharf said.

-Large banks -- and corporate America in general -- has been under scrutiny since this year's racial justice protests over the lack of diversity at the senior levels of major companies.
+Large American companies have been under scrutiny over lack of diversity at the senior levels since this year's racial justice protests.

 Earlier this month, Citigroup became the first large bank to name a women to lead a major Wall Street bank.

-Shares of Wells Fargo fell 1.1 percent to4 23.39 in midday trading.
+Shares of Wells Fargo fell 1.3 percent to4 23.35 in afternoon trading.

 © 2020 AFP